Updated on 11 June 2025. Built it in v5.0 and includes performative enhancements. See notes below. Enjoy!

 Recommended usage:

-Start with the preset as shown below.
+Start with the preset as shown above.

 Sweep through the different Mod Wave options and with the Blend button engaged the waveforms will morph from ramp to square and then triangle.
 With Blend disengaged the waves will change abruptly.